ian-IBCIRL/IB-PP4-MVP/README.md

 The site includes user authentication and Full CRUD functionality for Vehicle posts.

-In future, I may add tables for components, stories, email verification and social media login.
+In future, I may add tables for vehicle components, email verification and social media login.
-In future I may add user profiles, and the ability to update and delete their own user profile, and associated posts.
+In future I may add user profile management by the user, and the ability to update and delete their own user profile, and associated posts.

 ![Screenshot of homepage](./assets/screenshots/homepage.png)